akasaki1211/boneDynamicsNode/README.md

 The `bdn` helper package loads `boneDynamicsNode.mll` automatically when needed.

 For additional instructions, refer to the [Installation](https://github.com/akasaki1211/boneDynamicsNode/wiki/Installation) wiki page.

+## 🖥️ Platform Status

+- **Windows:** Developed and tested on Windows.
+Pre-built plug-ins are provided for Windows.
+- **Linux:** Build verified under WSL.
+Runtime testing in Maya on Linux has not been performed.
+- **macOS:** Not tested.

 ## 🚀 Try it out